pip-dev/pip/index.md

   block: two-column-1
   col_1:
-    content: In order to help our clients grow; as organisations and individuals we use both training and coaching approaches.
-Individuality is at the heart of everything we provide.
+    content: In order to help our clients grow; as organisations and individuals we use both training and coaching approaches.<br><br>Individuality is at the heart of everything we provide.
 Each and every client has a different goal and culture and we will always design a bespoke process based on each team's needs.
     classes: column-start-2-ns column-end-5-ns
   col_2: